petter/master-thesis/src/parts/the-project/thoughts.md

 - TypeScript preprocessor
 - TypeScript fork
 - "Typescript Compiler plugin / Transform"
+- Implementing it like Groovy did, through Decorators, etc.?

 **Hypothesis:**
 Writing a plugin / transform seems to be the correct way to go, as this will enable us to add our language extension without depending too much on the implementation of the language.